 - Add soy milk, vinegar, sugar, oil and vanilla.
 Beat or whisk until very well combined.
 The batter will be quite runny.

-- Pour into prepared pan and bake for for about 50 minutes or until a tester comes out with almost no crumbs attached.
+- Pour into prepared pan and bake for 45-50 minutes or until a cake tester or toothpick comes out with almost no crumbs attached.
 It will feel springy to the touch.

 - Let cool on a wire rack and then unmold onto the serving platter.

 - Cover the top with the chocolate mousse and decorate with sliced fresh strawberries.
 Sprinkle with sugar and serve.

 - Begin making the mousse right after the cake is cooled and removed from the pan.